cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 I have only done the mining speed test on my two computers, however this might not be representative of all the computers that my stakeholders are using.
 Therefore, the mining speed might vary on different computers with different hardware specifications.
 But in general, with an average computer, the mining speed should be around the same as my test results.\
 \
 - Import/Export JSON
-Another limitation is that I left my stakeholder James idea of exporting and importing the state of the network with JSON files as he suggested in Iteration 3.
+Another unmet usability feature is that I left my stakeholder James idea of exporting and importing the state of the network with JSON files as he suggested in Iteration 3.
 This is because to implement this feature, instead of strings that my simulator is currently outputting, I will have to refactor a lot of the code to make the classes take in JSON files.
 This was not ideal since I should be focusing on developing the GUI in Iteration 4 and 5.
 Therefore, I can consider adding this feature in future maintenance.\
 \
 - Dynamic difficulty level
 In real life blockchain, the network difficulty cannot be adjusted by users, but instead dynamically by the system.
 When less people are mining, the difficulty will decrease and vice versa.\